5.18.2011

 It's been a long couple of weeks.

 I won a stack of fabrics from the Wandering Stars Blog and a great pattern, too.
 Selina & Lizze of W.S. host a great cyber gathering on Friday evenings.
 You can catch the conversation on Twitter, hashtag #gdas.
-Hope you'll join in the fun discussions about favorite music, links and sewing related topics.
+I hope you'll join in the fun discussions about favorite music, links and sewing related topics.

 So....here's my latest distraction.
 It's for RSVP's biggest fundraiser and I'm hoping an awesome car collector or sweet gear head bids on it.
+What a fantastic gift it will make!

 This is just one of the designs.
 Each block is hand embroidered.

 Yes, HAND embroidered.

 1967 Toyota 2000GT